Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Custom Node

 A custom node is a **node** that has been constructed by a user of the compiler.
-Its purpose is not defined by the compiler's underlying programming, but by the **node graph** within it.
-Because of this, it can be opened up, read and modified at all times.
+Its purpose is not defined by the compiler's underlying programming, but by the **node graph** within it, and can therefore be opened up, read and modified at all times.

 ## Node Definition (also: "definition")